 Fake.Business@gmail = used for business/important purposes only

-Fake.Personal@gmail = used for communication with friends or signing up to other services
+Fake.Personal@gmail = used for communication with friends or signing up for other services

 By doing this, you dramatically reduce the potential of having spam reach your business address used for banking and other relative services.
 It is easier to delete everything in the personal email because it’s only used for trivial things.